Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Adaptive Subgroup Discovery

-A second challenge with using the assignments for subgroup discovery is that the $EDP$ clusters are not explicitly designed to cluster on $NMB$.
+A second challenge with using the assignments for subgroup discovery is that the EDP clusters are not explicitly designed to cluster on $NMB$.
 The clustering is driven by the complexity of the joint cost-effectiveness distribution.
 This is necessary for a flexible joint distribution estimate, but may not translate into meaningful $NMB$ clusters.
 For instance, consider a bimodal cost-effectiveness distribution with two groups having very different mean costs.
 However, the difference in costs between treatment groups in both clusters may be the same.
-In this case, the $EDP$ will likely introduce two clusters with similar $NMBs$.
-This begs the question: are the clustering results detecting subgroups with different cost-effectiveness (as measured by $NMB$) profiles?
-To address this concern, we propose a posterior Differential Subgroup Index ($DSI$) that, at each MCMC iteration, computes the proportion of the total variation in $\Psi_i^{(m)}$ that is explained by the cluster partition in that iteration.
+In this case, the EDP will likely introduce two clusters with similar $NMBs$.
+This begs the question: are the clustering results detecting subgroups with different cost-effectiveness profiles?
+To answer this question, we propose a posterior Differential Subgroup Index ($DSI$) that, at each MCMC iteration, computes the proportion of the total variation in the ITEs, $\Psi_i^{(m)}$, that is explained by the cluster partition in that iteration.
 First, define the mean $NMB$ in subject $i$'s cluster at iteration $m$: $\bar \Psi_{i}^{(m)} = \frac{1}{\sum_j I(c_j^{(m)} = c_i^{(m)})} \sum_{j \mid c_j^{(m)} = c_i^{(m)}} \Psi_j^{(m)}$.
 Then the $DSI$ measure is,